chegmarco1989/ussdproj/README.md

-# ussd-nsano-example
+# ussd-Personal-example
-A sample project created with laravel-ussd and nsano
+A sample project created with laravel-PHP-ussd

 ## Getting Started